8thGear-Tech/LegalMoServer/README.md

  ## Update profile
 **To update a user's profile, you make a PATCH request to the /api/updateprofile/?_id endpoint.The id of the user should be inckuded in the query.
 The request body should then contain the information the user wants to update**

+## Resend confirmation email
+**If a user failed to confirm their email address on signup, this "/api/resendcomfirmemail" endpoint should be consumed to resend a new confirmation email**